 For cross-country (at all levels) riding including Eventing, Arena Eventing, Tetrathlon and Hunter Trials, together with Pony Racing (whether it be tests, rallies, competition or training) and Mounted Games competitions, a jockey skull cap must be worn with no fixed peak, peak type extensions or noticeable protuberances above the eyes or to the front, and should have an even round or elliptical shape with a smooth or slightly abrasive surface, having no peak or peak type extensions.
-Noticeable protuberances above the eyes or to the front
+Noticeable protuberances above the eyes or to the front not greater than 5mm, smooth and rounded in nature are permitted.
+A removable hat cover with a light flexible peak may be used if required.

-- not greater than 5mm, smooth and rounded in nature are permitted.
-A removable hat cover with a light flexible peak may be used if required. - No recording device is permitted (e.g. hat cameras) as they may have a negative effect on the performance of the hat in the event of a fall. - ► The fit of the hat and the adjustment of the harness are as crucial as the quality.
+- No recording device is permitted (e.g. hat cameras) as they may have a negative effect on the performance of the hat in the event of a fall. - ► The fit of the hat and the adjustment of the harness are as crucial as the quality.
 Members are advised to try several makes to find the best fit.
 The hat should not move on the head when the head is tipped forward.
 The Pony Club recommends you visit a qualified BETA (British Equestrian Trade Association) fitter. - Hats must be replaced after a severe impact as subsequent protection will be significantly reduced.
-Hats deteriorate with age and should be replaced after three to five years depending upon the amount of use. - Hats must be worn at all times (including at prize-giving) when mounted with a chinstrap fastened and adjusted so as to prevent movement of the hat in the event of a fall. - For Show Jumping: hat covers, if applicable, shall be dark blue, black or brown only.
-Branch/Centre team colours are permitted for team competitions. - ► For Dressage: hats and hat covers must be predominately black, navy blue or a conservative dark colour that matches the rider's jacket for Area competitions or above.
-The Pony Club Hat silk is also acceptable. - For Mounted Games: hat covers, if applicable, shall be dark blue, black or brown only. - The Official Steward / Organiser may, at their discretion, eliminate a competitor riding in the area of the competition without a hat or with the chinstrap unfastened or with a hat that does not comply with these standards.
+Hats deteriorate with age and should be replaced after three to five years depending upon the amount of use. - ► Hats must be worn at all times (including at prize-giving) when mounted with a chinstrap fastened and adjusted so as to prevent movement of the hat in the event of a fall. - For Show Jumping: hat covers, if applicable, shall be dark blue, black or brown only.
+Branch/Centre team colours are permitted for team competitions. - The Official Steward/Organiser may, at their discretion, eliminate a competitor riding in the area of the competition without a hat or with the chinstrap unfastened or with a hat that does not comply with these standards.